aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

   - versus
 ---

-Maybe you never heard about me, but I have been a Xamarin developer for four years now, always obsessed in code sharing strategies.
-I was so exited when I first discovered those tools which allowed me to share a big amount of logic in C# language, you couldn't imagine; and today I feel the same with [Flutter](http://www.flutter.io).
-In this long post, I will try to share various reflexions after several weeks of experimentation.
+Maybe you've never heard about me, but I have been a Xamarin developer for four years now, always obsessed in code sharing strategies.
+You can't imagine how excited I was to find tools which allowed me to share big amounts of logic in the C# language, and today I feel the same way with [Flutter](http://www.flutter.io).
+In this long post, I will try to share various reflections after several weeks of experimentation.

 ##### Disclaimer

-> The tools are continuously evolving, so you can read things that are not valid at the time you read it
+> The tools are continuously evolving, so you can read things here that are no longer valid as the language and framework are continuously developed.

 ## The language : Dart